gwicho38/SaiyanRPG/scripts/README.md

 ## Tools & Scripts Directory

-This folder contains optional utilities for manipulating game files and configurations related to Tuxemon.
+This folder contains optional utilities for manipulating game files and configurations related to SaiyanQuest.
 These are **not required** to run or play the game.

 ### General Guidelines
 - **Documentation:** All scripts should include a description and usage instructions at the top of the file.